A fan’s guide – the club from early doors to today

 Expanded to 14,000 capacity in 2018, the MAC3PARK Stadion is perhaps the only one in Europe with an area specifically for blind visitors.
 The Blindentribune in sector 30 allows the sightless, and their companion (guide dogs are not encouraged) to enjoy the game thanks to a headset and warm drinks during the game.

-With capacity at 14,000 and average gate of 13,000-plus, few tickets are sold on the day at PEC Zwolle.
+With capacity at 14,000 and average gate of 13,000-plus, few tickets were sold on the day when PEC Zwolle were in the top flight.
 In addition, most home games are only open to holders of a ClubCard (€7.50, four-year validity) – applicants will have to register online in Dutch and may not be a member of another club.

 Advance purchases are distributed via the Fanshop (Mon-Fri 8.30am-5.30pm, match days for available tickets 90min before kick-off) and online.